 After our visit with an old friend in Le Cabellou, we returned to Mor-Bihan to visit a bunch of other, very old friends indeed – Les Alignements des Menhirs à Carnac.
 The alignments of mega [large] liths [stones], those lines and lines of upright planted rocks in the area around the town of Carnac.
 But first, we stopped at Carnac Plage for a quick survey of the yacht harbor and a stroll along the Boulevard de la Plage.

-Later activities, including but not limited to Celtic Druids gathering mistletoe during the full moon and having ceremonies within the holy stone circles are romantic fantasies at worst, but are historically founded as the second-hand use of existing stone formations.
-Personally, I’m going to stick with the Druids because I am a huge fan of Asterix.
+Later activities, including but not limited to Celtic Druids gathering mistletoe during the full moon and having clandestine ceremonies within the Holy Stone Circles are romantic fantasies.
+Nevertheless, these druidic activities are historically founded, but as a second-hand use of existing stone formations.
+Personally, I’m going to stick with the image of Druids with little golden sickles because I am a huge fan of Asterix.
 In the sixties, when I first encountered alignments of menhirs, one could play among the rocks, even climb on them.
 Possibly a reason why I have somewhat proprietary feelings about the big lugs.
 Nowadays, fences prohibit any connection between humans and menhirs.
 Pity.